• Home

 7. Be Ready for Q&A

 All presentations end with “Do you have any questions” slide.
 But what if nobody asks any?
-Lack of questions often means that your presentation wasn’t as good as you thought.
+A lack of questions often means that your presentation wasn’t as good as you thought.
 The only way to recertify the situation is to ask questions and answer them yourself.
 So preparing questions for the Q&A section is a plan B, which you shouldn’t overlook.

 Even if your audience asks questions, you can still add your own to boost the effectiveness of the presentation.